The Kia Soul EV is a uniquely styled electric car with excellent range

 The Kia Soul EV, launched in 2014, was Kia’s first mass market electric car.

-In 2018, Kia refreshed the Soul EV, giving it a slightly bigger battery and more range.
+In 2020, Kia refreshed the Soul EV for the second time, giving it a much bigger battery (64 kWh) and considerably more range (252 miles, real world).
 It’s a quirky electric car that is both fun to look at and drive.

 - Funky, quirky styling